 Since its founding in 1948, the Freie Universität Berlin is home to approximately 32,000 students and has become one of Germany’s most progressive and international universities.
 In the tradition of its international spirit and as a symbol of its progressiveness, the International Summer and Winter University (FUBiS) has been part of the University’s regular program since 1998.
 Freie Universität Berlin is located in the southwest of Berlin, in the beautiful residential area of Dahlem with its many parks, the Grunewald forest and beautiful lakes in its immediate vicinity.
 Summer courses will meet in one of the buildings on the campus.

 The UHM Summer in Berlin program provides students an opportunity to fulfill UHM major, minor, elective, focus, foundations, diversification and foreign language requirements for graduation.
 The program runs from early June through mid-July.
 Students can enroll in German language, studying grammar, conversation, and phonetics and/or take classes taught in English.
 All students must enroll in a minimum of six credits.

 The UHM Study Abroad Center appoints a designated UHM Resident Director when appropriate.
-The Resident Director teaches a class in his or her field of expertise, oversees students’ academic progress and mentors all participants.
 All students must participate in experiential learning activities led by the Resident Director in addition to taking classes at the host institution.